 One of the primary functions of Malwarebytes Nebula platform is to keep you informed of malware-related activities on your endpoints.
-This article provides an overview of the Dashboard, Detections, and Quarantine screens.
-These screens provide information to help you understand what is happening in your environment.
+This article provides an overview of the Dashboard, Detections, and Quarantine sections.
+These sections provide information to help you understand what is happening in your environment.

 The Dashboard provides a high level view of malware-related activities on your network.
 It presents a summarized view of the information displayed in more detail on sections of your Nebula console through widgets.
 In the top of the Dashboard section, you can filter the information displayed in widgets by the following: All, Servers, and Workstations.

 Widgets show different data points on the Dashboard.
 These widgets are: